unconed/uncolorblind/README.md

 **UncolorBlind** is a web app that shows color in ways the color-blind can see.

-It is based on a [single GLSL shader](./src/shader.glsl), which implements the color dithering with a few variants and parameters.
+It is based on an [animated, parameteric GLSL shader](./src/shader.glsl), which implements the color dithering with a few variants and sliders.

 <a href="https://unblind.tech"><img src="./art/screenshot.png" alt=""></a>